-You can play with your kid in 1-vs-1 format or 2-vs-2 if there are siblings.
+You can play with your kid in a 1-vs-1 format or 2-vs-2 if there are siblings.

 You can play as the defense as your kid tries to get through you to score goals or vice versa.

-Make the scrimmage a bit challenging as in a real game to encourage your kid to develop his or her skills.
+Make the scrimmage a bit as challenging as a real game to encourage your kid to develop his or her skills.

 It will also force your kid to make quick decisions and moves when trying to beat you.

 Scrimmage does not only develop your kid’s mental fitness but also physical fitness.